FDA expands warning about potentially contaminated eye products amid outbreak

 That had followed a nationwide health alert issued by the Centers for Disease Control and Prevention over an outbreak of a "rare, extensively drug-resistant" Pseudomonas aeruginosa bacteria in a dozen states.
 The strain had never before been seen in the U.S.

+At least 16 patients have been hospitalized from their infections so far, a CDC spokesperson told CBS News in a statement.
+Five were permanently blinded and one had to have an eyeball surgically removed.
+A patient died in Washington state after the infection spread to their bloodstream.

+"We are actively gathering more information about long term patient outcomes, particularly for patients with eye infections," the spokesperson said.

 Investigators had turned up opened bottles of the EzriCare eye drops contaminated with the bacteria at the homes of multiple patients in the outbreak.
-At least five people had lost their vision and one died in the outbreak.
+However, three unopened EzriCare bottles gathered by health authorities did not have signs of contamination.
+Additional bottles are being tested.

+Most patients had purchased their eye drops online before the recall.
+However, one reported buying it in a Costco warehouse.

 Like the EzriCare products earlier, the Delsam Pharma Artificial Eye Ointment is still listed for sale on several websites including Amazon.
 It ranks among the top 50 best-selling "dry eye relief" products on the site.